 SA3 would like to thank RAN2 for their LS on Small data transmission.

-SA3 discussed the LS from RAN2 and would like to acknowledge the security issues related to reusing the same I-RNTI and NCC with the same cell scenario or mobility scenarios as cell reselection.
-During the SA3#103-e discussion SA3 could not agree on whether these issues represent “corner” or “normal” cases.
-SA3 would like to provide the following answers to the questions.

-Q1: Can a CCCH message reusing the I-RNTI and resumeMAC-I be transmitted again in the same cell after SDT initiation, e.g. similar to legacy RRC Reject case (but without having received RRC Reject at the UE)?.
+RAN2 asked the following two questions.Q1: Can a CCCH message reusing the I-RNTI and resumeMAC-I be transmitted again in the same cell after SDT initiation, e.g., similar to legacy RRC Reject case (but without having received RRC Reject at the UE)?.

-SA3 Answer: SA3 would like to state one of the security design principles of avoiding possible Replay attacks.
-Sending Resume Request message with the same I-RNTI and resume MAC-I in the same cell after SDT initiation may violate the stated above principle.
-SA3 would like RAN2 to design RAN2 solutions while accommodating the principal above where it is possible.

 Q2: Can NCC and I-RNTI from a former cell in which an SDT procedure was initiated be reused to initiate a new SDT procedure in a new cell?.

-SA3 Answer: Reusing the same NCC and I-RNTI from a former cell to resume the SDT procedure in the new cell violates the forward security principle, and such reuse should be avoided where it is possible.
-SA3 would like RAN2 to design RAN2 solutions while accommodating the principal above where it is possible.
+For both cases (same cell and different cell), SA3 would like to give the following feedback.

+SA3 would like to point out that to avoid replay attacks, that keystreams should try not to be reused.
+The inputs of keystreams include the following parameters: KEY, COUNT (e.g. PDCP count), MESSAGE, DIRECTION, and BEARER.
+One of the input changes will result in a different keystream.

+RAN2 is encouraged to develop suitable solutions as long as the security principle for keystream reuse is satisfied.
+SA3 asks RAN2 to confirm that the above requirements are met.

 2 Actions

 To RAN2, SA2